08 juil. 2020

 - Balancing an inclusive and healthy culture with a winning one is a priority

-This is a leadership position, removed from day-to-day delivery, but with a focus on building an environment that delivers long-term, sustainable success in line with the cultural objectives.
+This is a leadership position, removed from day-to-day delivery, but with a focus on building an environment which delivers long-term, sustainable success in line with the cultural objectives.

 It may be that we finally see the emergence of an Assistant Sporting Director role or Assistant GM which focusses on these areas, but without direct accountability for talent ID/Scouting and recruitment.